 All countries have their own special military/police dog breed.
 In the West, a favorite service dog breed is the Belgian shepherd.

-While in the East the popular working dog breeds included the Caucasian Shepherd, Alabai, Tibetan Mastiff, and the Eastern European Shepherd.
+While in the East the popular working dog breeds including the Caucasian Shepherd, Alabai, Tibetan Mastiff, and the Eastern European Shepherd.

 10. Personal Protection Dogs

 If you were walking down someone’s driveway and a 210-pound dog comes charging at you from the house, what would you do?
 I know what I would do; I would run as fast as I could to get off the property!

 Having a large scary dog on the premise is a great deterrent to thieves and other ne’er-do-wells.
 Several studies citing former thieves say that the #1 thing they checked when casing the house for vulnerabilities is whether or not the house has a dog.
 If the house has a dog (no matter the size), they move on to the next house.